-Each school year, the Natural History Museum of Utah is offers home school families one free self-guided field trip during one of the Museum's Home Education Days.
+Each school year the Natural History Museum of Utah offers home school families one free self-guided field trip during one of the Museum's Home Education Days.

 Junior Science Academy

-As part of the Utah's dual enrollment program, home school students may also participate in Junior Science Academy field trips with their resident school for free.
-Contact your local public school for more information
+As part of Utah's dual enrollment program, home school students may participate in Junior Science Academy field trips with their resident school for free.
+Contact your local public school for more information.

 Excite and educate your students about the natural sciences with NHMU's Teaching Toolboxes.
 Each of these teaching resource kits—complete with touchable specimens, reproducible materials, and related literature—will engage your classroom and spark curiosity in the natural world.

-Designed by the staff of NHMU for K–12 students and community groups, our toolboxes explore a variety of subjects, from paleontology to parasites.
+Designed by the staff of NHMU for K–12 students and community groups, our toolboxes explore a variety of subjects (click here for more information).
 Teaching Toolboxes are available to check out from the Museum for free and can be reserved for a two-week period.

 This engaging and powerful series of online investigations ignites students’ critical thinking skills and gets them excited about science.
 Designed for middle school teachers and their students, Research Quest was created by the Natural History Museum of Utah with a hand-picked, all-star team of learning experts, university researcher scientists, museum professionals, and digital designers tasked to flip the script on standard science learning from memorized facts to adventurous discovery.